-The Key Builders of Kutztown University are early professors, Deans, and other members of the faculty who helped shape the future of Kutztown University through dedication and excellence in their respective fields.
+The Key Builders of Kutztown University are early professors, Deans, and other members of the faculty who helped shape the future of Kutztown University through their dedication and excellence.

 Cyrus E. Beekey was born in the small town of Myerstown, Pennsylvania to father Samuel P. Beekey and mother Elvy Kilmer Beekey on March 29nd, 1906.
 After attending public school there, he enrolled in Albright College in 1923 at the age of 17 in pursuit of a degree in biology.
 In 1927 he graduated with a Bachelor of Biology.
 Beekey later was able to study at Cornell University in Ithaca, New York for a master’s degree in science.
 He earned his Masters of Science in 1934 and six years later earned his doctorate from Cornell.
 In 1943, Beekey traveled to Kutztown State College as part of the World War II effort.
 He was tasked with teaching U.S Army Air Force Cadets physics on Kutztown’s campus.
 The next year, Kutztown State College hired him outright as a professor of biology and chairman of the science department.
 He served in this role for two years until he was appointed to the position of Director of Admissions and Registrar.
 From 1946-1956 he worked as Director until his appointment as Dean of Instruction.
 In this position, he served until July of 1967, where he was appointed President of the University (after the sudden death of the previous President, Italo L. DeFrancesco).
 His presidency was cut short, however, by health issues.
 He resigned from the presidency in 1969, only two years after taking the office.
 In honor of his 26 years of service to Kutztown, and to his 40 years of experience in academia, Kutztown State College named a building after him in 1972; the Beekey Education Center.
 Two years after this dedication, in 1974, Cyrus Beekey died and was buried in his hometown of Myerstown.
 The legacy he left behind was one of patience, friendliness, and making the best of any situation.
 Those tendencies, as well as his history of service to the college, make Cyrus Beekey one of the Key Builders of Kutztown University.